Weight Loss And Skin Care: How To Avoid Loose Skin During Weight Loss

 Once you start losing weight, focus on building muscle mass to replace the fat you are losing.
 The tight and toned muscle under your skin is the foundation on which your skin will rest.
 So, while you work on shedding that flab from your body, try to build strength as well.
 This not only keeps your skin from sagging but also increases your rate of calorie burning, even when you are done exercising for the day.
 This furthers your weight loss goals.
 Talk with your trainer.
-He or she might suggest using machines, dumbbells, and bodyweight along with resistance training and high-intensity training for improving your metabolism and building muscle mass.
+He or she might suggest using machines, dumbbells, and bodyweight along with resistance training and high-intensity training for improving your metabolismi XA chemical process in the body responsible for converting food and drinks into energy, essential for living. and building muscle mass.
 For best results, follow a protein-rich diet along with your training (discussed in detail right below).

 3. Follow A Balanced Diet